The Dilemma: Production

 The Dilemma is directed by Ron Howard and written by Allan Loeb.
 The film was Howard's first comedy film since he directed How the Grinch Stole Christmas in 2000.
 The film was first announced in January 2010 as an untitled project when actor Vince Vaughn signed on for a starring role.
 The premise was conceived by producer Brian Grazer, Howard's production partner at Imagine Entertainment; Loeb wrote the script.
 Actor Kevin James was cast alongside Vaughn in February.
 The film continues "Vaughn's interest in tackling the dark areas of relationships", following The Break-Up (2006) and Couples Retreat (2009).
 The darker moments of the latter film were omitted from the final edit.

 With a budget of $70 million, filming took place entirely in Chicago, Illinois, from late May 2010 to mid-August 2010.
 The film, which was called Cheaters and What You Don't Know during production, was ultimately titled The Dilemma by Universal.

+In a 2025 interview with Vulture, Howard called the film a disappointment: